malteasmuth/malteasmuth/README.md

 ### Hello! 👋

-After three years in academic publishing, I followed my passion for technology and software devlopment and enrollend in the webdevelopment bootcamp @lewagon.
-Many challenges and a final project later, I'm still in love with coding and look forward to all the amazing things there are to learn.
+After three years in academic publishing, I followed my passion for technology and software development and enrollend in the web development bootcamp @lewagon.
+Many challenges and a final project later, I'm still in love with coding and look forward to all the amazing things there are still to learn.
 Next on the list is a deep dive into C! ✨

 Have a look at our [AirBnB-Clone](https://github.com/malteasmuth/MySpaceShip) or the [final project](https://github.com/malteasmuth/TreasureKeeper)!